PointCloudLibrary/pcl/doc/tutorials/content/tracking.rst

 	3. Don't move the target and the device until you launch tracking program.
 	4. Output only target point cloud with your other code (See :ref:`planar_segmentation` tutorial) and save as tracking_target.pcd

 After you created model point cloud and the executable, you can then launch tracking_sample.
-Set device_id as second arguement and pcd file's name you made in above 4 as third.
+Set device_id as second argument and pcd file's name you made in above 4 as third.

 	$ ./tracking_sample “#1” tracking_target.pcd